mpwillson/pcloud/README.md

 }

 ```
-N.B. pCloud has two datacenters; one in United States and one in Europe.

-As a consequence API calls have to be made to the correct API host
-name depending were the user has been registered – **api.pcloud.com for
-United States** or **eapi.pcloud.com for Europe**.

 Authentication token details will be added to the configuration
 file once a successful login is effected.
 Username and password will
 not be requred again, until the authentication token expires (one